Ayush-More/job_portal/REDESIGN_SUMMARY.md

 ## 🎉 Conclusion

-The complete redesign of JobPortal Pro has been successfully implemented.
+The complete redesign of Ittihad Placement has been successfully implemented.
 The platform now features:

 - **Modern Design**: Clean, contemporary aesthetic
 - **Vibrant Colors**: Eye-catching, energetic palette